MV Treasure oil spill: Amount and type of oil spilled

 The oil spilled was the ship's own fuel oil, which was of the heaviest and most viscous commercial fuel that can be obtained from petroleum.
-Bunker oil, also known as fuel oil, is what remains after the lighter fractions (gasoline, kerosene, diesel, etc.) are removed by distillation.
+Bunker oil, also known as heavy fuel oil, is what remains after the lighter fractions (gasoline, kerosene, diesel, etc.) are removed by distillation.
 The heaviest materials in crude petroleum are not distilled, as their boiling points are too high to be conveniently recovered.
 As a result, bunker oil is usually very dark in color, more dense, and a significantly more serious contaminant than less-dense oils.